MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 * You opened `localhost:8080` in Microsoft Edge, and you're using DevTools to change the CSS for the site.

-With Workspaces enabled, the CSS changes that you make using DevTools are saved to the source code on your desktop.
+With Workspaces enabled, any CSS changes that you make are saved to the source code on your desktop.

 <!-- ====================================================================== -->
 ## Limitations

-If you're using a modern framework, it probably transforms your source code from a format that's easy to maintain into a format that's optimized to run as quickly as possible.
+If you're using a modern framework, it probably transforms your source code from a format that's easy to maintain into a format that's optimized to load and run as quickly as possible.

 Workspaces is usually able to map the optimized code back to your original source code with the help of [source maps](https://blog.teamtreehouse.com/introduction-source-maps).
 But there's many variations between frameworks over how each framework uses source maps.
 Devtools doesn't support all of these variations. **Note:** The Workspaces feature doesn't work with the Create React App framework.

-If you run into issues while using Workspaces with your framework of choice, or you can't get it working after some custom configuration, [start a thread in the mailing list](https://groups.alphabet.com/forum/#!forum/alphabet-browser-developer-tools) or [ask a question on Stack Overflow](https://stackoverflow.com/questions/ask?tags=alphabet-browser-devtools) to share your knowledge with the rest of the DevTools community.
+If you run into issues while using Workspaces with your framework of choice, or you can't get it working after a custom configuration, [start a thread in the mailing list](https://groups.alphabet.com/forum/#!forum/alphabet-browser-developer-tools) or [ask a question on Stack Overflow](https://stackoverflow.com/questions/ask?tags=alphabet-browser-devtools) to exchange information with the rest of the DevTools community.

 <!-- ====================================================================== -->
 ## Related feature: Local overrides

-**Local Overrides** is a DevTools feature that is similar to Workspaces.
-Use overrides when you want to debug a webpage or experiment with changes to a webpage.
-After you download the webpage source code you can test these changes and display the changes across webpage loads.
+**Local Overrides** is a DevTools feature that's similar to Workspaces.
+Local Overrides lets you make changes to the webpage without changing any files on the web server.
+After you download the webpage source files you can test changes across webpage loads using the local copy of these files.
 To learn more about overrides, see [Override webpage resources with local copies (Overrides tab)](../javascript/overrides.md).

 <!--Todo: add section when content is ready  -->